Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 <details>
 <summary>Traits (expand)</summary>

-[Biggie Traits - Refitted](https://www.nexusmods.com/skyrimspecialedition/mods/150223) provides a unique trait system.
-Once you create your character, you can use the Select Traits power.
-I've cut a decent amount of overpowered traits, and rebalanced a few as well.
-The included traits should provide a lot of build variety.
+[Apprentice](https://www.nexusmods.com/skyrimspecialedition/mods/169288) provides a unique class and trait system.
+You can select your class and trait directly in the character creator.
+The 18 classes and 32 traits offer a huge amount of lore-friendly build variety.

-#### Procedure to reset traits (copied from the mod page):

-1. Open console and type the following: `player.additem FE2730CE 1` or type `help slate` to find ID of '_Potion of Blank Slate_' or look up ID under Ingestibles in xEdit.
-This will grant you a potion that will remove all traits.
-Drink the potion.
-2. In console again, type the following: `player.addspell Traits_SelectionSpell`
-This will grant you the power to pick traits again.
-Use the power to pick any trait.
-3. (optional) If you wish to change traits again after the first reset, the power will be locked in power menu for some reason, so you will need to remove it and re-add it again.
-Type in console: `player.removespell Traits_SelectionSpell` and repeat steps 1 and 2.

-Remember to always save before messing with console stuff just in case something doesn't go right.
+The traits are designed in such a way that, if you decide to switch your build later, you can do so relatively consequence-free.
+It's a fun system that can equip you with lore-friendly buffs and passives, not a locked-down build selector.

 </details>

 <details>
 <summary>Dodge (expand)</summary>

-[TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956) and the [Addon](https://www.nexusmods.com/skyrimspecialedition/mods/125238) allow for a dodge ability.
-You can unlock this ability with the `Agility` light armor perk.
-Dodging generates invincibility frames, allowing for proper evasive maneuvers that can give you an edge in combat, at the cost of stamina.
+[TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956) and the [Addon](https://www.nexusmods.com/skyrimspecialedition/mods/125238) allow for a dodge ability, implemented by the [Simonrim SKSE Addons](https://www.nexusmods.com/skyrimspecialedition/mods/188102).
+You can unlock this ability with the `Evasion` light armor perk.
+Dodging does not generate invincibility frames, but an upgrade for it adds a 50% Resist All when dodging.

 The dodge key is bound to sprint, so tap `Alt` to dodge, and hold it to sprint.
 If you have a mouse with side buttons, you can also press `M5` to dodge.
 If you use gamepad, tap `LB` to dodge, and hold it to sprint.
-To edit the keybinds, find the `TK Dodge` MCM.
+To edit the keybinds, press `F1` and edit the `TK Dodge Addon` SKSE menu.
+Don't touch anything else in that menu for the sake of the perks working properly.

-By default, the dodge style is set to step dodge.
-If you want to switch to a roll, you can go to `Nordic Souls\mods\NS - Game Settings\SKSE\Plugins\TK Dodge RE.ini` and set `StepDodge` to `false`.

 </details>